 - Germ cell tumors, which begin in the egg-producing cells.
 These rare ovarian cancers tend to occur in younger women.

-Certain factors may increase your risk of ovarian cancer:
+Factors that can increase your risk of ovarian cancer include:

 - Estrogen hormone replacement therapy, especially with long-term use and in large doses.

 There's no sure way to prevent ovarian cancer.
-But certain factors are associated with lower risk:
+But there may be ways to reduce your risk: